 The practice of using up old stock to produce a new-ish product neither starter nor stopped with the Rapid.
 Ten years after the Rapid was introduced, in 1922, the Annell' followed a similar business model and before the Rapid it was the Manhattan.

 Grand Rapids, Michigan, US

-Not to be confused with the other, more rare Rapid, this traditional looking typewriter, the Rapid No.10 model, was nothing more than a rebranded version of the Fox No.23.
-And though they appeared to have been produced by different companies, they were not.
-The Rapid Typewriter Co. and the Fox Typewriter Co. were actually one and the same.
+Not to be confused with the other more rare Rapid, this traditional looking typewriter, the Rapid No.10 model, was nothing more than a rebranded version of the Fox No.23.
+And though it may appear to have been produced by different companies, they were not.
+The Rapid Typewriter and the Fox Typewriter Companies were actually one and the same.

 View an original Rapid Typewriter Co. letterhead here...

 The two ads on this page were both published in 1912 and both mentioned a "1912 Rapid Calendar and Catalog."
 I would be thrilled to find either of these two pieces of ephemera, or any other.

 Have a Rapid Typewriter for sale?
 Email me at Antikey.Chop@gmail.com or call +1 (860) 729-2252